 You’ll also want to investigate any limits the policy might have and ways you could inadvertently void its guarantees, such as putting to much weight on the mattress or putting it on an incorrect frame or foundation.

-Pregnant Sleeping Accessories for Expectant Mothers
+Sleeping Accessories for Pregnant Women

 If a brand new mattress purchase isn’t in the cards for you or you want to return to your current mattress at the conclusion of your pregnancy, a mattress topper may fit the bill to change up the comfort to accommodate your maternity.
 A topper typically constitutes one or several layers of comfort material (usually foam), and many of the top mattress brands have blended their proprietary materials into toppers that can fit on top of whatever mattress you currently own.

-Memory foam toppers do not necessarily retain heat as many are incorporated with gels, and these may transform your current sleep space into a deep-hugging paradise.
+Memory foam mattress toppers do not necessarily retain heat as many are incorporated with gels, and these may transform your current sleep space into a deep-hugging paradise.
 You might look into latex toppers that could be more responsive and temperature neutral.
 Many latex products offer a more organic choice with all natural materials, which can be an advantage for those with sensitivities to certain chemicals or allergens.